YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

   |-------|        BUS       |------------------|
   ```

-  The memory can store data but CPU is the one that operates on the data.
-For every operation that happens in the CPU, the processor has to bring the operands from the memory and store them temporarily inside the CPU.
-These temporary memory locations are known as [registers](https://en.wikipedia.org/wiki/Processor_register).
-The registers can hold a very small amount of data (in the range of few bytes, ex: 2 bytes, 4 bytes, 8 bytes, etc).
+  The memory stores data and the CPU operates on the data.
+For every operation that happens, the processor has to bring the operands from the memory and store them temporarily inside the CPU.
+These temporary storage locations are known as [registers](https://en.wikipedia.org/wiki/Processor_register).
+These registers can hold a very small amount of data (in the range of few bytes, ex: 2 bytes, 4 bytes, 8 bytes, etc).

   Suppose the processor had to add two variables `x` and `y` and store the result in variable `z`, a typical processor would do the following:
   1. bring the value of `x` from the memory (i.e. read from `x`'s address) and store it in a register, say `R1`
   2. bring the value of `y` from the memory (i.e. read from `y`'s address) and store it in a register, say `R2`
   3. add the contents of `R1` and `R2` and store it in some register, say `R3`
-  4. store the contents of `R3` at in `z` (write to `z`'s address)
+  4. store the contents of `R3` in `z` (write to `z`'s address)

+  ###

   A processor consists of different [types of registers](https://en.wikipedia.org/wiki/Processor_register#Categories_of_registers) serving different purposes.
 Some registers are specialized for a specific task and some can be used for any purpose.
-  The registers used in the aforementioned example belongs to the class of general purpose registers, i.e. they can be used for anything.
+  The registers used in the aforementioned example belong to the class of general purpose registers, i.e. they can be used for anything.

   The AMX's register set consists of the following registers:
   * **Primary Register (PRI)**: general purpose register (frequently used as an [accumulator register](https://en.wikipedia.org/wiki/Accumulator_(computing)))
   * **Alternate Register (ALT)**: general purpose register (frequently used as an address register)
   * **Code Segment Register (COD)**: absolute address to the start of the code segment in memory
   * **Data Segment Register (DAT)**: absolute address to the start of the data segment in memory
-  * **Current Instruction Pointer (CIP)**: address (relative to the COD register) of the next instruction to be executed
+  * **Current Instruction Pointer (CIP)**: address (relative to the COD register) of the _next instruction_ to be executed
   * **Stack Top Register (STP)**: address (relative to the DAT register) to the top of the stack
   * **Stack Index Register (STK)**: address (relative to the DAT register) to the current location on the stack
   * **Frame Pointer Register (FRM)**: address (relative to the DAT register) of the start of the current function's frame in the stack (*explained later*)
   * **Heap Pointer (HEA)**: address (relative to the DAT register) to the top of the heap

+  ###

   The addresses we deal with while writing assembly code are usually not absolute addresses; they are relative to one of the segment registers or the frame pointer register.
-  The addresses of global variables, literals, etc. are relative to DAT register and the addresses of the functions or instructions or labels are relative to the COD register.
+  The addresses of global variables, strings, etc. are relative to DAT register and the addresses of the functions or instructions or labels are relative to the COD register.
   This means that the absolute address of the variable is the relative address plus the value of the DAT register and similar is the case with code addresses except that you add the value contained in the COD register.

   The addresses of local variables are relative to the frame pointer register.
 This is a bit complex and will be dealt with later.

-  *Henceforth, when we talk about code addresses and data addresses, it is implied that the addresses are relative to the COD register and the DAT register respectively.*
+  *Henceforth, when we talk about code addresses and data addresses, unless explicitly stated, it is implied that the addresses are relative to the COD register and the DAT register respectively.*

 # <a name="file-memory-layout"></a> File and memory layout
-There exists a format in which executable binaries are stored in files.
 All non-debug AMX binary files are organized as follows:

 ```
 START OF BINARY FILE